lemu94/ClienTaxi/README.md

 ## Used Tech.

-@for
+- @for @If
-State Management Ngrx
+- State Management Ngrx
-ReactiveForms
+- ReactiveForms
-DynamicForms
+- DynamicForms
-Dependances Injections -- Services
+- Dependances Injections -- Services

 # Image